steinkrauz/k8vavoom_extras/K8_model_definition.md

 # K8 Vavoom model definition
 This guide is written by reading the k8vavoom source code and as accurate as author's undestanding of it.
 So there may be some errors.
-Also, you can use the `specs/unfinished/k8vavoom_models.txt` file from the sources as a reference.

 _Implementation note_.
 For boolean values there are some additional options: